 An NDA is a legal contract between two parties that sets out the terms and conditions of how confidential information will be shared between them.
 The parties involved in the NDA are the disclosing party (the party that shares the confidential information – in a lot of cases this will be you and your business) and the receiving party (the party that receives the confidential information, this could be contractors, customers or investors).
 The NDA ensures that the receiving party keeps the confidential information private and does not use it for any purpose other than the purpose for which it was disclosed.
 The NDA can be mutual, meaning both parties agree to keep each other’s information confidential, or it can be one-sided, with only one party disclosing confidential information.

 Collaboration is an essential part of innovation.
-If fact, it would be surprising if anyone could build a company without it.
+It would be surprising if anyone could build a company without it.
 Companies often need to work with third parties to develop new products or services.
 But, the constant threat of intellectual property theft can prevent companies from collaborating with others.
-NDA’s can encourage collaboration by providing a set of legal guidelines for sharing confidential information.
+NDAs can encourage collaboration by providing a set of legal guidelines for sharing confidential information.
 This can help companies form partnerships and work together without the fear of losing their intellectual property.

 If a receiving party does breach an NDA by disclosing or misusing confidential information, the disclosing party can take legal action against them.
 The NDA serves as evidence of the confidentiality agreement and can be used to seek damages or injunctions against the receiving party.
 This can help companies protect their intellectual property and ensure that their confidential information is not misused or disclosed without authorization.

 Companies with strong intellectual property portfolios are often valued higher than those without.
 NDAs can help companies protect their intellectual property and build a strong portfolio.
 This can increase the company’s valuation as investors and potential partners will be more willing to invest in or collaborate with a company with a strong intellectual property portfolio.